RoganDawes/P4wnP1_aloa/README.md

 On the USB host "Hello World" should have been typed to the application with keyboard focus.

-*If your SSH client runs on the USB host, the "Hello world" is typed somewhere into the result output of the CLI command (it doesn't belong to the output, but has been typed in between).*
+*If your SSH client runs on the USB host itself, the typed "Hello world" ends up somewhere between the resulting output of the CLI command (it doesn't belong to the output, but has been typed in between).*

-Goal achieved.
-We injected keystrokes to the target.
-Much reading for a simple task, but again, this section is meant to explain basic concepts.
+**Goal achieved.
+We injected keystrokes to the target.**

+Much reading for a simple task like keystroke injection, but again, this section is meant to explain basic concepts.

 ### 2.2 Moving on to more sophisticated language features of HIDScript

 If you managed to run the "Hello world" keystroke injection, this is a good point to explore some additional HIDScript features.

-We already know the `type` command, here are some more:
+We already know the `type` command, but let's try and discuss some more sophisticated HIDScript commands:

 #### Pressing special keys and combinations